Musa Abdul-Aleem: Professional career

 Abdul-Aleem's professional career started in the 2015–16 season with Trotamundos de Carabobo of the Venezuela's Liga Profesional de Baloncesto.
 He appeared in 19 games for Trotamundos, averaging 14.8 points, 3.9 rebounds and 1.3 assists per game.

 On July 14, 2016, Abdul-Aleem signed with the newly promoted to the Greek Basket League club Kymis.
 However, he left the team after appearing in two games.
 On December 21, 2016, Abdul-Aleem joined Club Trouville of the Uruguayan Basketball League.

 On September 17, 2018, he joined AS Salé of the Moroccan Nationale 1.

+On March 4, 2023, he joined Brillantes de Zulia in the Superliga Profesional de Baloncesto.

+Personal life

+He is the son of Rashad Abdul-Aleem and has three brothers: Zayd, Anwar and Muhammad.
+He also has two sisters: Aligyah and Jumu'ah.